Eduardo Chillida: Exhibitions

 Chillida exhibited his early work in 1949 in the Salon de Mai at the Musée d'Art Moderne in Paris, and the next year took part in "Les Mains Eblouies", a show of postwar art at the Galerie Maeght.
 After his first solo exhibition at the Clan Gallery in Madrid in 1954, Chillida exhibited his work in more than 100 one-man shows.
 He also participated in many international exhibitions, including the Venice Biennale (1958, 1988 and 1990); the Pittsburgh International, where he received the Carnegie Prize for sculpture in 1964 and, in 1978, shared the Andrew W. Mellon Prize with Willem de Kooning; and Documenta II, IV and VI.
 His first comprehensive retrospective in the United States was mounted by the Museum of Fine Arts, Houston, in 1966.
 Major retrospectives of Chillida's graphic and sculptural work have since been mounted by the National Gallery in Washington, D.C.
 (1979), Solomon R. Guggenheim Museum in New York (1980), Palacio de Miramar in San Sebastián (1992); and the Museo Nacional Centro de Arte Reina Sofía in Madrid (1999) and the Guggenheim Museum in Bilbao, Spain (1999).

+From 12 February – 11 May 2003, the Museo de Arte Abstracto Español, Cuenca, exhibited Chillida.
+Praise of the Hand.
+The exhibition featured sculptures, collages and drawings of Chillada’s created between 1945 and 2000; it later traveled to Museu Fundación Juan March, Palma (23 July – 15 November 2003).

-In 2025-2026, the San Diego Museum of Art exhibited his work in Eduardo Chillida: Convergence.
+In 2025–2026, the San Diego Museum of Art exhibited his work in Eduardo Chillida: Convergence.